 Double Leg Step Jumps

-Leg strength is an important factor when it comes to improving overall footwork; this is what will help carry you through the rounds in a tough fight.
+Leg strength is an important factor when it comes to improving overall with boxing footwork drills; this is what will help carry you through the rounds in a tough fight.

 The drill: Begin by standing over the stepper with one leg at each side and parallel to it.
 Use both legs to jump on to the stepper and quickly place your feet down on it before jumping back into your original position.
 Try to maintain a fast pace throughout your chosen set and make sure to use your upper body and core again as assistance.